 Did Diana really have an eating disorder?

 Fact.
 Diana herself publicly confirmed that she struggled with “rampant bulimia” during a 1995 interview with BBC1’s Panorama.
 “It was a symptom of what was going on in my marriage.
-I was crying out for help, but giving the wrong signals, and people were using my bulimia as a coat on a hanger,” she said.
+I was crying out for help, but giving the wrong signals, and people were using my bulimia as a coat on a hanger,” she said, according to PEOPLE.
 “They decided that was the problem: Diana was unstable.
 The cause was the situation where my husband and I had to keep everything together because we didn’t want to disappoint the public, and yet obviously there was a lot of anxiety going on within our four walls.”
-(You can read the full transcript of the bombshell interview here.)
 The fallout from Diana’s raw, honest interview shook the foundations of the House of Windsor.
 I think it’s safe to say it’ll play a pivotal role in the fifth season of The Crown.

 Was Diana really allowed to roller skate in Buckingham Palace?